Do you want to win Core 2021 draft? Want to reach 7 wins on Arena and get lots of Gems? This M21 Draft Guide can help you do just that.

 Most artifact commons aren’t anything spectacular.
 Nevertheless, there is one that we should mention.

-Skyscanner is already a fine playable on its own.
-It might be even better in Core Set 2021 draft, as it slots nicely in plenty of different archetypes.
+Skyscanner is a fine playable card, as it slots nicely in plenty of different archetypes.
 It has flying synergies, card draw synergies and is a free body on which you can put +1/+1 counters or just sacrifice it for value.

 Speaking of archetypes, let’s move to the next part of Core Set 2021 draft guide.